Gerry Becker: Career

 He was associated with Remains Theatre and Steppenwolf Theatre Company in the Chicago, Illinois area.

 He had the lead role in Bernard Slade's Romantic Comedy at Pheasant Run in St. Charles, Illinois in 1981.
 Mary Yaney of The Herald of Crystal Lake, Illinois noted that he did an "excellent job" as the "self-centered, but loveable writer".

 He appeared in a National Jewish Theatre production of Grown Ups by Jules Feiffer in 1987.
 A review noted, "Becker slices on the cutting edge in everything he does.
 All the empathy is blanched from the character leaving it less admirable.
 That is the character, for Becker's piercing performance is just fine".

 In 1991, he appeared in Northlight Theatre's production of Ibsen's An Enemy of the People reads, "To his great credit, Gerry Becker, as [Thomas] Stockman, delivers [a] famous outcry with genuine passion and oratorical skill despite being costumed in a bright green tail coat so that he looks like a refugee from A Christmas Carol".

 In 1992, he appeared as Mr. Wagner in Raymond J. Barry's Once in Doubt with Remains Theatre Company in Chicago.
 Variety's review noted that "Becker is a bit too meek as the curious interloper".
-A review in The Times of Munster, Indiana criticized the production, but praised the acting, noting that Becker and his costar William Petersen "give as good a they get in this bizarre triangle" and that "the trio keep the script taut and still extract a good deal of humor from the dialogue.
+A review in The Times of Munster, Indiana criticized the production, but praised the acting, noting that Becker and his costar William Petersen "give as good as they get in this bizarre triangle" and that "the trio keep the script taut and still extract a good deal of humor from the dialogue.
 So even when everything they say seems arbitrary and stilted they grab us with the sheer force of their acting".
 May found his acting "beautiful".